Former U.S. Rep. Jaime Herrera Beutler plans to run for WA lands commissioner

 “1,000 percent — she’s in,” the source said.

 A second source with direct knowledge also confirmed Herrera Beutler’s plans.
 And a third source involved in state GOP politics also said last week that Herrera Beutler was making preparations to run for the office.
+A formal announcement is expected this week.

-Her future in politics has been a source of speculation ever since she placed third in the 2022 primary, losing to Trump-backed Republican Joe Kent and Democrat Marie Gluesenkamp Perez, who went on to win the seat.
+Herrera Beutler’s political future has been a source of speculation ever since she placed third in the 2022 primary, losing to Trump-backed Republican Joe Kent and Democrat Marie Gluesenkamp Perez, a previously little-known auto shop owner who went on to win the seat in one of the biggest upsets of the year.
+The Dispatch, an online political news site, reported earlier this year that Herrera Beutler had talked with donors about a possible run for governor.

 Herrera Beutler could not immediately be reached for comment.

-Washington’s current lands commissioner, Democrat Hilary Franz, who was elected in 2016, is running for governor, leaving a wide-open race for the position which manages the state Department of Natural Resources and 5.6 million acres of public forest, range and tidal lands.
+Washington’s current lands commissioner, Hilary Franz, a Democrat who was elected in 2016, is running for governor.
+That’s left a wide-open race for the lands office, which manages the state Department of Natural Resources and 5.6 million acres of public forest, range and tidal lands.

 Already, five Democrats have announced their candidacies to succeed Franz, the Washington State Standard reported last week.
 They include King County Councilmember Dave Upthegrove, state Sens.
 Rebecca Saldaña, Kevin Van De Wege, DNR manager Patrick DePoe and former state Sen. Mona Das.